Rent control in the United States: History

 In the United States during World War I, rents were "controlled" through a combination of public pressure and the efforts of local anti-rent-profiteering committees.
 Between 1919 and 1924, a number of cities and states adopted rent- and eviction-control laws.
 Modern rent controls were first adopted in response to the Great Depression and WWII- era shortages.
 Because of these shortages and the overall national economic crisis, the federal government called for emergency price control on consumer goods and rent control in 1942.
 However, not all states decided to implement these rent control laws.

+During World War II roughly 80% of rental housing was put under rent control starting in 1941.
+The observed result was that landlords opted to sell their units at uncontrolled prices rather than renting at controlled prices, leading to an increase in home ownership and a decrease in rental units.

-It was not until the 1970s, during the economic recession, that Richard Nixon temporarily implemented a national wage and price controls to combat hyperinflation, but this did not last for long and began to phase out in 1973.
+It was not until the 1970s, during the economic recession, that Richard Nixon temporarily implemented a national wage and price controls to combat inflation, but this did not last for long and began to phase out in 1973.
 Nonetheless, tenants particularly in Berkeley kept organizing and brought rent stabilization to the June 6, 1973 L972 ballot.
 They won and Berkeley became the first city in California to have rent control since World War II.
 Other cities around the country followed and some still remain in effect or have been reintroduced in certain cities with large tenant populations, such as New York City, San Francisco, Los Angeles, Washington, D.C., and Oakland, California.
 Many smaller communities also have rent control — notably the California cities of Santa Monica, Berkeley, and West Hollywood — along with many small towns in New Jersey.
 In the early 1990s, rent control in some cities, such as Boston and Cambridge, Massachusetts, was ended by state referendums.
 When rent control ended in Cambridge, the city realized a 20% increase in new development and an increase in property values, according to a study by the MIT Center for Real Estate.

 History reveals that these regulations are constantly in flux and adapting to situations such as natural disasters, economic crises, and pandemics.
 These changes do not always look the same and vary within each state and city.
 For example, due to COVID-19, Oakland, California implemented a moratorium to prevent evictions from happening, which ended in February 2021.
 Whereas in Massachusetts the eviction moratorium ended on October 17, 2020, and there was a CDC moratorium that stopped physical removals in cases where tenants owed rent due to illness or job loss until December 31, 2020.